MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming-csharp.md

 ---
 title:  Set up Azure Data Explorer cluster for streaming ingestion using C#
-description: In this article you learn how to configure your Azure Data Explorer cluster using C# and start loading data with streaming ingestion.
+description: In this article, you learn how to configure your Azure Data Explorer cluster using C# and start loading data with streaming ingestion.
 author: orspod
 ms.author: orspodek
 ms.reviewer: alexefro